Looking for a Hotel in the Ukraine, Lands us in a Brothel

 The rest of the guys were stating that they were leaving and I was all for it because I just wanted to drive the rest of the night to get to a border.
 We had now wasted 2 hours looking for a place and we could have been half way to the Russian border by now.

-The Fighting Trousers wanted to pull over and find a place to sleep on the side of the road but I was having none of that.
+The Fighting Trousers wanted to pull over and find a place to sleep on the side of the road, but I had none of that.
 If we were going to sleep in the car, we were going to make time.

 Moving on to the Border